slackapi/bolt-js/examples/deploy-aws-lambda/README.md

 You may also want to [install ngrok][ngrok-install] to start a local tunnel for local development.

+Ensure you can correctly run the `serverless` command from your terminal.
+You may have to reference it from the `./node_modules/.bin/serverless` location within the project.
+If that still doesn't work, refer to the [Serverless Getting Started documentation][serverless-install] on how to install the Serverless framework.

 ## 3. Create a Slack app

 ### Create an app on api.slack.com